lauracastrovenegas/ui-design-react-app/README.md

 ### `npm install`

 Installs all dependencies needed by the app.
-You might have to run this before being able to run `npm start`.\
+You might have to run this before being able to run `npm start`